AshishChandel23/CafeShop-Manage-System/README.md

-# CafeShop-Manage-System
+# CafeShop-Management-System
+CafeShop Management
-CafeShop Manage System is like manager to mange shop items in selling , bills and records.
+System is like manager to mange shop items in selling , bills and records.